 • As the above list of jobs (see section I. A, pg.
-2) secured by graduates of similar programs in the USA and UK already resoundingly suggests, this MS degree program will likely increase the economic competitiveness of FAU's MS graduates, thereby also increasing economic development in the region, state and beyond in a number of ways.
+2) secured by graduates of similar programs in the USA and UK already resoundingly suggests, this MD/MS dual degree program will likely increase the economic competitiveness of FAU's MD/MS graduates, thereby also increasing economic development in the region, state and beyond in a number of ways.